-By thinning mucus in your bronchial tubes and boosting glutathione levels, NAC may help decrease the severity and frequency of wheezing, coughing, and respiratory attacks (24).
+By thinning mucus in your bronchial tubes and boosting glutathione levels, NAC may help decrease the severity and frequency of wheezing, coughing, and respiratory attacks.

 In addition to relieving COPD and bronchitis, NAC may improve other lung and respiratory tract conditions — such as cystic fibrosis, asthma, and pulmonary fibrosis — as well as symptoms of nasal and sinus congestion due to allergies or infections (

 NAC’s antioxidant and expectorant capacity can improve lung function by decreasing inflammation and breaking up mucus.

 NAC’s ability to replenish glutathione and regulate brain glutamate levels can boost brain health.

-The neurotransmitter glutamate is involved in a broad range of learning, behavior, and memory functions, while the antioxidant glutathione helps reduce brain cell oxidative damage that is associated with aging (
+The neurotransmitter glutamate is involved in a broad range of learning, behavior, and memory functions, while the antioxidant glutathione helps reduce brain cell oxidative damage associated with aging.

 Because NAC helps regulate glutamate levels and replenish glutathione, it may benefit those with health conditions affecting the brain and memory (

-Another brain condition, Parkinson’s disease, is characterized by the deterioration of cells that generate the neurotransmitter dopamine.
+Parkinson’s disease is characterized by the deterioration of cells that generate the neurotransmitter dopamine.
 Both oxidative damage to cells and a decrease in antioxidant ability contribute to this disease.

 NAC supplements appear to improve both dopamine function and disease symptoms such as tremors (

-While NAC may improve brain health, more human research is needed to make strong conclusions.
+While NAC may improve brain health, more human research is needed to make firm conclusions.

 By helping replenish the antioxidant glutathione and regulate glutamate, NAC has the potential to treat conditions such as Alzheimer’s disease and Parkinson’s disease.

 In some cases, NAC has been shown to improve male fertility.

-In one study, 35 men with varicocele received 600 mg of NAC per day for 3 months after surgery.
+One condition contributing to male infertility is varicocele — when veins inside the scrotum enlarge due to free radical damage.
+In one study, 35 men with varicocele received 600 mg of NAC daily for 3 months after surgery.
 The combination of surgery and NAC supplementation improved semen integrity and partner pregnancy rate by 22% compared with the control group (

 NAC may help improve fertility in men by reducing oxidative stress that damages or kills reproductive cells.
 It may also aid fertility in women with PCOS.